uptane/uptane-standard/uptane-standard.md

   * The filename, length, and hashes of its currently installed image (i.e. the non-custom targets metadata for this particular image)
   * An indicator of any detected security attack
   * The latest time the ECU can verify at the time this version report was generated
-  * Either a cryptographic nonce or a counter.
-This value MUST change each update cycle.
+  * A nonce or counter to prevent a replay of the ECU version report.
+This value MUST change each update cycle and MAY be the cryptographic nonce used with a Time Server.

 #### Download and check current time {#check_time_primary}